-In addition to sea creatures, the signs also describe 1 mammal and 1 echinoderm.

-TRHP Quest: Downtown NL Waterfront Park

-What is the mammal?
-What is the echinoderm?
-Count the number of letters in all four words of these names Write the word for this number: Write the 3 rd letter of the word for this number () in #7, 10, 11, 18, 23, 34 and 49.
-3. Walk past the humpback whale sign to the "Marine Life of the Lower Thames River" sign.
-Salt water from Long Island Sound mixes in the river with fresh water from three (3) other rivers.
-This means the Thames River is an (7 letters).
-Write the 2 nd letter of that word in #46.
-What are the names of the three rivers that flow into the Thames?
-(1), (2) (3) in #39 and #43.
-4. Return to the main walkway, turn south (left), and go to the 2 nd side pier with the "New London and the Sea" sign.
-What is the title of the other side of the sign?
-Write the 1st letter of the title in #12 and #29.
-The U.S. Custom House, which is described on the "New London and the Sea" side of the sign, can been seen across the railroad tracks.
-It is the gray granite block building. orivateers and shipwrights, a regatta and more v London and its harbor are known story of the Amistad unfolded on its shore The oldest custom house still stands here in stone And from many whaling ships once did oil pour.
-5. What names (5) did the native Americans use for the Thames River?
-(1)(2) (3)(5) Of the two letters common to both tribal names (Pequot and Mohegan), which letter comes later in alphabetical order: Write the last letter that comes in alphabetical order and put in #25, 28, 41 and 42.
-Find the 2 consonants in the tribal names that come closest to the beginning of the alphabet.
-Write the consonant that is closest to the beginning in #22.
-Write the next highest consonant in #6, 15, 17, 24 and 33.
-6. Continue south to the Customs House Pier and read the " Changing Shoreline" sign .
-Look at the small map in the center of a portion of the city with the Shaw Mansion, the Stone House that belonged to Nathaniel Hempstead, grandson of the author of the Hempstead Diary, and the Coit House.
-All the streets on the map can still be found in the city.
-Three of the street names and the name of the cove all begin with the same letter Write the 2 nd letter of the longest of these four names in #19, 26, 27 and 40.
-Write the last letter of that same name in #3, 31, 38 and 45.
-7. Turn around and head north along the walkway.
-Notice the murals on the backs of the downtown stores and restaurants along Bank Street.
-When you reach City Pier, carefully walk across the railroad tracks toward the large red brick building.
-This is Union Station , a stop for Amtrak and Shoreline East trains on the Northeast Corridor between Washington D.C., New York City and Boston.
-Walk to the front of Union Station and find the plaque by the front door.
-What was the name of the architect? in #9, 21 and 36 .
-How many years passed between when it was built in (a) and when it was saved, restored, adaptively reused and named to the National Register of Historic Places in (b) ? (c) Count the letters in the architect's name (d) and add it to this number (c) Add these three digits together. (e) (a)+ (b) = (c) (c)+ (d) = (e) Write the word for (e): Write the 3rd letter in the word for (a) in #27
+l?
+TRHP Que st: Downtown NL Wat s of these names Write the word fo or this number: 3. back whale sign to the " g Island Sound mixes in t This means the Than nes River is an in #46 .
+(7 letters).
+What are the name: of the three rivers that flow into the Thames ?
+(1) ♦ Write the 7 th le tter of the river name th nat is 9 letters long in #39 and #43 .
+4. Return to the main walkway, turn south (lef c), and go to the 2nd s i ide pier with the "Nev v London and the Sea" sign. he other side of the sign use, which is described on the gray granite bloc and the Sea" side of th ne sign, can been seen across Nev The The w London and its harb e story of the Amistad e oldest custom house 5.
+What names (5) did the native Americans us e for the Thames Rive er?
+(1) (2) (3) (4) (5) ommon to both tribal na etter that comes in alph omes later in alphabetical order and 42. ts in the tribal names the conant that is closest to t habet.
+Write the next highest consonant in #6, 15, 17, 2 4 l and 33.
+6. of a portion of the o ity with the Shaw Mansi on, the Stone House t hat belonged to Nath ok at the small map in the cente aniel Hempstead, grandson of still be found in the city. names and the name of the etter of that same name iu 40.
+7. restaurants along Babick building.
+This i s Union Station , a stop f ach City Pier, carefully or Amtrak and Shorel walk across the railro walk across the railro ine East trains on the downtown stores and pad tracks toward the large red Northeast Corridor between d the plaque by the front door.
+What was the name Write the 1st le of the architect? tter of his last name in #9, 2 1 and 36. reused and named t o the National Register o of Historic Places in (b o)? (c) red, restored, adaptively Count the letters in the digits together. (e) (a)+ (b) = (c)

+(c)+ (d)= (e) Write the word for (e): Write the 3 rd letter in the word for (e) in #37.
 8. Walk back around the building and carefully walk cross the railroad tracks to return to City Pier.
-Turn left and walk across the lot until you find the large sign along the waterfront announcing a new museum.

-What will the museum commemorate (two words, five letters each)? and

-- Write the last letter of the first word of the name in #5, 8, 14, 16, 32 and 35. - Write the vowel that's repeated in the name in space #20.
+Turn left and walk across the lot until you find the large sign along the waterfront announcing a nev TRHP Quest: Downtown NL Waterfront Park What will the museum commemorate (two words, five letters each)?
+Write the last letter of the first word of the name in #5, 8, 14, 16, 32 and 35.
+Write the vowel that's repeated in the name in space #20.